mrma2318/stock-analysis/README.md

-# stock-analysis
+# Stock Analysis
-Analyzing green energy stock to see how funds should be disbursed.
+##Analyzing green energy stock to see how funds should be disbursed.